 Does Ulta sell Glossier?
-What you need to know before your next beauty haul
+The intel you need before your next Boy Brow and Cloud Paint purchase

-Everyone's fave millennial pink brand has launched at Sephora US, but does Ulta sell Glossier too?
+Everyone's fave millennial pink brand has landed at Sephora US, but does Ulta sell Glossier too?

 (Image credit: Glossier)

 Does Ulta sell Glossier?
-Here's the important intel you need to know if you're planning your next beauty restock around Glossier's best-sellers...
+Here's what you need to know if you're planning your next beauty restock around Glossier's best-sellers...

 There's nothing like curating your perfect online makeup haul, with everything from your favorite non-comedogenic foundations to the best long-lasting perfumes, making up your cart.
-BUT we're all very familiar with that sinking feeling that comes when you discover your favorite staples aren't stocked at your go-to beauty retailer—forcing you to open up another tab to place yet another order elsewhere.
+BUT we're all also very familiar with that sinking feeling that comes when you discover your favorite staples aren't stocked at your go-to beauty retailer.
+Or worse still, the heartbreak of actually going in-store, only to leave empty-handed.

-The biggest cosmetic stores, like Sephora/Sephora UK and Ulta, all offer an extensive catalog of brands, but every now and then your search will come up empty for one of your faves—which brings us to the viral, millennial pink-packaged brand that is, Glossier.
+The biggest cosmetic stores, like Sephora/Sephora UK and Ulta, all offer an extensive catalog of brands, but every now and then your search will come up short for one of your faves—which brings us to a certain viral, millennial pink-packaged brand.
+While we know Glossier is now at Sephora, does Ulta carry Glossier too?

 Alas, Ulta does not sell Glossier, though it does stock Lanolips which some beauty lovers have dubbed a great alternative for lovers of the OG Glossier Balm Dot Com formula.